+44 (0) 207 252 3900 email@example.com

 Get the best snow photos by following a few tips to keep your shots bright and clear in the lovely but tricky light of winter’s wonderland.

 Snow tends to trick your light meter.
 All that mass of blazing, reflective white confuses the camera and can lead to under-exposed shots with grey, muddy-looking snow.
 To compensate, try taking a meter reading off a mid-toned object such as a building or face.
 Many cameras now have an automatic snow or beach scene setting that makes shooting in the snow a breeze, or you may also set the “exposure compensation” control to +1, thus overexposing the scene by one stop.
 Even if this causes a bit of overexposure, that may add to the atmospheric look and keep everything from appearing too grey.
-Use of a lens hood will minimize the hazy look caused by flare off the snow.
+Use of a lens hood will minimise the hazy look caused by flare off the snow.

 Light is all-important for taking good, effective photos in the snow.
 For the best shots, aim for capturing the warmer, golden light of early morning or late afternoon; this will eliminate the tendency of snow to appear blue in photos, and shadows will lend more texture and depth to your pictures.
 Morning snow has the added benefit of a pristine, untouched look and colours will be truer.
 For shots during mid-day, adjusting the camera’s white balance to the “shade” setting will warm up the snows appearance.
 Never shoot directly into the sun; if you must, use a fill-in flash.